We celebrated International Coffee Day a few days ago.

 It is a significant day in the coffee world.

-It is the perfect day to talk about the struggles of Farmers and Baristas to raise awareness about their rights and to encourage fair treatment and wage.
+It is the perfect day to talk about the struggles of Farmers and Baristas to raise awareness about their rights and to encourage fair treatment and wages.

 Coffee brings the community closer.